lennart-benschop/agon-utilities/README.md

 This program selects a font, previously loaded by the `loadfont' command.

 Example:

-`fontctl 11'
+`fontctl 11`

 The parameter is a buffer ID, the same as used with `loadfont'.
-The word `sys' can be used instead to select the system font.
+The word `sys` can be used instead to select the system font.

-A second parameter `show' can be used to show all 256 characters of the font.
+A second parameter `show` can be used to show all 256 characters of the font.
-Instead, `clear' canb e used to remove the font and it s buffer.
+Instead, `clear` can be used to remove the font and its buffer.

 Example:

-`font 11 clear'
+`font 11 clear`

 selectsfont 11 and shows it.

-`font 11 clear'
+`font 11 clear`

 clears font 11.

 ### nano